push-based/cpu-prof/packages/cpu-profiling/docs/cpu-profiling.md

 └─────────────────────────────────────── Fixed prefix = "CPU"
 ```

-The date and time are from when the profiling was started, not the moment it was written to disk, which is after the
+The date and time are from when wall-clock write time (when the profile was flushed).
-profiling finished.

 ### Process and Thread IDs